 Longevity is proof of stability, ethics, quality, pride, and many other admirable qualities.
 A business that has been around for a while tells you unequivocally that a company is doing something right.
 So if you can find a book writing company of age, marry it.

 Is the company a member of any business entities like the Better Business Bureau or Chamber of Commerce?
-If not a company, does this person have a day job or writing full time?
-The latter at least shows commitment, if on that they’re simply out of work.
+If not a company, does this person have a day job or write full time?
+The latter at least shows commitment.
+If not that, they’re simply out of work.

 And here is the most obvious proof of whether the person you’re speaking to is a book writer of any value to you: DOES THE PRICE SOUND TOO GOOD TO BE TRUE?
 How much does he/she want to charge you?
 Realize that we’re not dealing with used items on auction or fast food specials or yard sales.
 And we’re certainly not dealing with factory seconds.
 So realize that if you are offered too low of a rate, it IS definitely “too good to be true.”